 - 1 egg white -- for egg wash

 - In a large bowl or stand mixer, combine water, yeast, and honey.
-Allow to stand 5 minutes for yeast to soften.
+Allow to stand 5 minutes for yeast to soften and begin to bubble.
 Mix in the salt and half the flour (about 2½ cups) until smooth.
-Cover with a towel and set aside at room temperature for 3 hours.
+Cover and set aside at room temperature for 3 hours.

-- Mix in the remaining flour ½ cup at at time, up to a total of 5 cups, until dough is smooth.
+- Mix in the remaining flour ½ cup at at time, up to a total of 5 cups, until dough forms a soft ball.
 If using a stand mixer, mix with the dough hook for 5-8 minutes.
 Otherwise, turn dough out on a floured surface and knead by hand for 5-8 minutes.
 (The dough should be easy to handle, but still somewhat sticky.
 Be careful not to add too much flour or the bread will be dense -- using a mixer to knead helps prevent adding too much flour to the sticky dough.)

 - Lightly oil a bowl with olive oil.
 Place dough in bowl, then turn over so oiled surface faces up.
 Cover with plastic wrap and a dish towel and let rise for 1-1½ hours, or until double in size.

 - Preheat oven to 450°.
 Place dough on a lightly floured surface and gently knead again.
 Divide dough into two parts.
 Roll each half between your hands and the counter to stretch the dough into a long loaf shape, about 15" in length.
 Place on a baking sheet or in a baguette pan (see photo).
 Slice the tops of the loaves diagonally about ¼" deep with a razor blade or sharp knife.
 Let rise for at least 20-30 minutes.

 - Place a shallow pan of hot water (about 1½ cups) on the lowest bottom rack in the preheated oven.